ShweataNHegde/shweata-hegde-blog/content/posts/young-india-fellowship/index.md

 And then, a lot happened over the gap year,
 -  I grew as a person.
 I was a free-bird when I graduated undergrad, but now I know I have responsibilities of myself and family.
 - I didn't strike the balance between work and life (hence dealing with sickness now).
-- Flooed by failures and rejections, I lost confidence in myself towards the end of the gap year.
+- Flooded by failures and rejections, I lost confidence in myself towards the end of the gap year.

 I'm not hoping for a magic solution from the YIF.
 But maybe I can connect with people with similar struggles and learn?
 Figure out what jobs fit me?